rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  that we see with inflationary
  money,

-!!! info "e.g., my house was 12 Bitcoin in 2019, which is now the price of the entire neighborhood."
+!!! info "my house was 12 Bitcoin in 2019, which is now the price of the entire neighborhood."

 The key difference is that any amount of Bitcoin is an exact fraction of all the Bitcoin that